pellcorp/creality-wiki/docs/faq.md

 Third step is to add a new include to `printer.cfg` for your new custom config file, and your `_SAF_LINE_PURGE` macro will be called now instead of the KAMP one.

-The reason this is recommended over just commenting out `LINE_PURGE` in `start_end.cfg` and adding your own macro call, is everything I have described above will survive an Update and even a factory reset because config overrides supports removing the `Line_Purge.cfg` include, adding a new include to `printer.cfg` and backing up your custom files.
+The reason this is recommended over just commenting out `LINE_PURGE` in `start_end.cfg` and adding your own macro call, is everything I have described above will survive an Update and even a factory reset.

 For more information [Custom Hooks](custom_hooks.md)